RuaTran/rsa-encryption-tool/README.md

-# Assignment 6 - Public Key Cryptography
+# Public Key Cryptography Application

-This is a program assignment in which the objective is to implement and use public key cryptography to encrypt and decrypt files.
+This is a program in which the objective is to implement and use public key cryptography to encrypt and decrypt files.
 There will be a keygen executable which is responsible for creating public and private key files for use in the encrypt and decrypt executables.

 ## Installation